-Sustainability is regarded as the keyword of the 21st century and the importance of the topic is not yet sufficiently widespread [1, 2].
+Sustainability is regarded as the keyword of the 21st century and its importance is not yet sufficiently widespread [1, 2].
 The associated topic of resource conservation, which has been important since the 18th century, is now more relevant than ever.
-Above all, the automotive industry, which is the most important branch of industry in terms of turnover and the growth engine for Germany, has to deal more intensively with sustainable development and the associated effects and challenges.
+Above all, the automotive industry, which is the most important branch of industry in terms of turnover and the growth engine for Germany, has to deal more intensively with sustainable development and the corresponding effects and challenges.
 Automotive manufacturers are under pressure to comply with both political guidelines and internal specifications, as well as with constantly changing individual customer wishes [3, 4, 5].

-For the automotive industry, topics such as electric motors and the associated optimization areas, lightweight construction and $CO_2$ emission reduction are key issues.
+For the automotive industry, topics such as electric motors and the corresponding optimization areas, lightweight construction and $CO_2$ emission reduction are key issues.
 Nevertheless, the car's interior cannot be ignored.
 After all, the interior is the part of a car most frequently seen by the driver and must therefore be practical, aesthetically pleasing and at the same time weight saving.
 The use of natural fibres as alternative materials in the interior plays an important role and is a further step towards greater sustainability [6, 7].

-Consequently, the following research question arises: How do the three pillars of sustainability (economical, ecological and social issues) influence interior development at volume brand manufacturers and how do customers accept sustainable solutions?
-The contribution focuses exclusively on volume manufacturers, therefore premium manufacturers as Audi, BMW, Mercedes-Benz and Porsche are excluded.
-The spread of sustainability effects is more limited at this market segment compared to premium brands and can be seen as an existing research gap.
+Consequently, the following research question arises: How do the three pillars of sustainability (economical, ecological and social issues) influence interior development at vol-